freifunk-gluon/gluon/docs/features/dns-cache.rst

     servers
     cacheentries

-If both options are set the node will cache as much DNS records as set with 'cacheentries' in RAM.
+To use the node's DNS server, both options should be set.
+The node will cache at most 'cacheentries' many DNS records in RAM.
 The 'servers' list will be used to resolve the received DNS queries if the request cannot be answered from cache.
+Gateways should announce the "next node" address via DHCP and RDNSS (if any).
+Note that not setting 'servers' here will lead to DNS not working: Once the gateways all announce the "next node" address for DNS, there is no way for nodes to automatically determine DNS servers.
+They have to be baked into the firmware.

-If these settings do not exist, the cache is not intialized and RAM usage will not increase.
+If these settings do not exist, the cache is not initialized and RAM usage will not increase.

 When next_node.name is set, an A record and an AAAA record for the next-node IP address are placed in the dnsmasq configuration.
 This means that the content